A Log PSS morphism with applications to Lagrangian embeddings: Quasi-dilations in string topology

-With this subclaim proven, we prove the first statement in the lemma.
-Observe that if $Q$ admits a pseudo-dilation over $\mathbb{Z}$, the fundamental class can be written as the sum of pushforwards of the fundamental class along $f_j: S^1 \times B_j \to Q$ (the $j$ range over different components of $\mathcal{L}Q$).
+To prove (1) observe that if $Q$ admits a pseudo-dilation over $\mathbb{Z}$, the fundamental class can be written as the sum of pushforwards of the fundamental class along $f_j: S^1 \times B_j \to Q$ (the $j$ range over different components of $\mathcal{L}Q$).
 In particular, we must have that the integers $\operatorname{deg}(f_j)$ are relatively prime.
-On the other hand, as was shown in \cite{Gromov, Milnor, Perelman1, Perelman2} and reviewed in (\cite{MR3054316}*{\S 2}), $Q$ admits a prime decomposition with primes $S^1\times S^2$ or spherical space forms $Q_i$.
+On the other hand, as was shown in \cite{Gromov, MR895623 , Perelman1, Perelman2} and reviewed in (\cite{MR3054316}*{\S 2}), $Q$ admits a prime decomposition with primes $S^1\times S^2$ or spherical space forms $Q_i$.
 For every spherical space form which appears, we obtain a degree 1 map $Q \to Q_i$.
-This implies that for each map $f_j: S^1 \times B_j \to Q$, and every $p$ which divides $|\pi_1(Q_i)|$, $p$ divides $\operatorname{deg}(f_j)$.
-Therefore, every $Q_i$ must be $S^3$ and the lemma is proved.
+This implies by Lemma \ref{lem:covertricks} that for each map $f_j: S^1 \times B_j \to Q$, and every $p$ which divides $|\pi_1(Q_i)|$, $p$ divides $\operatorname{deg}(f_j)$.
+Therefore, every $Q_i$ must be $S^3$ and the Lemma is proved.

-To prove the second statement, observe that if $Q_n=\#_n S^1 \times S^2$ for $n \geq 1$ admitted a dilation, then we have a degree 1 map $f: Q_n \to S^1 \times S^2$, which induces a map $f_L$ on loop spaces.
-The BV operator is natural for these maps $f_L$ and hence this would imply that $S^1 \times S^2$ has an integral dilation, which is known not to be true.
-Finally, it is impossible that $Q$ is finitely covered by $S^1 \times B$, because such manifolds are aspherical and do not admit dilations over any $\mathbf{k}$. \end{proof}